 It’s obvious that the signs are effective: On any given day, the beaches in Boa Viagem are filled with people playing volleyball or strolling along the waters edge.

 Yet, with the exception of children playing close to shore, rarely do you see throngs of people enjoying the ocean.

 READ MORE: Inspirational Animal Rights Activists (15 Female Heroes)

 Why Visit Recife Brazil?

-The measures mentioned above have proven effective and shark attacks in Recife have decreased in recent years.
-To date, there have been no attacks in 2012.
+The measures mentioned above have proven effective, and shark attacks in Recife have decreased in recent years.
+There were no attacks at all in 2012.

-One vendor, known as “Lula,” sees no reason for people to stay out of the water.
-He’s been renting chairs and selling goods on Recife beaches for 25 years, and has never witnessed any type of shark activity.
+One local vendor, known as “Lula,” sees no reason for people to stay out of the water.
+He’s been renting chairs and selling goods on Recife beaches for 25 years, and says he has never witnessed any type of shark activity.
 His advice to beach-goers?
-Don’t go past the reefs you should be fine.
+Don’t go past the reefs, and you should be fine.

 Recife, Brazil has certainly paid for the environmental sins of its past, and is slowly working its way back to becoming a flourishing community.
-Perhaps one day the signs will come down, and locals and visitors alike will once again feel safe enough to enjoy the waters of Recife uninhibited. –text/photos by Ashley Brechtel.
-Read more of Ashley’s work at her blog, Aspiring Gypsy.
+Perhaps one day the signs will come down, and locals and visitors alike will once again feel safe enough to enjoy the waters of Recife uninhibited. –text & photos by Ashley Zoerner (Read more at her blog, Aspiring Gypsy.)